By: Jen Russon

 After losing his daughter Marisa in a wrong way crash over five years ago, Gary Catronio has been a fierce advocate for safe driving.

-The still-grieving father asked audience members why a person might enter a highway as a wrong way driver, tossing tiny footballs at those who gave correct answers.
-After Catronio studied the way drunk drivers perceive the road ahead, favoring the fast lane, he advised students to “stay right at night.”
+The still-grieving father asked audience members why a person might enter a highway as a wrong-way driver, tossing tiny footballs at those who gave correct answers.
+After Catronio studied how drunk drivers perceive the road ahead, favoring the fast lane, he advised students to “stay right at night.”

 He also asked students to stand up if they had ever ridden in a car with either someone under the influence, texting, fighting with someone in the back seat, or even doing something as seemingly harmless as eating.

 “Sit down if you promise you’ll never ride with an impaired person or drive with one again,” he said.